“Be transformed by the renewal of your mind” (Romans 12:2b)

 - Campbell University Divinity School

-- Gardner-Web University School of Divinity
+- Gardner-Webb University School of Divinity

-- Baptist Seminary at Richmond
+- Baptist Seminar at Richmond

 As part of the liberal arts curriculum, studying religion helps cultivate the skills needed to succeed in almost any career path.

 - Ministers in local churches: Pastors, Associates, and other ministry positions